swiftlettech/smart-sweeper/README.md

 -rpcpassword=rpcpassword
 ```

-If it isn't running, SMART Sweeper will start it for you with the above arguments.
+If it isn't running, SmartSweeper will start it for you with the above arguments.
 You can also [edit your wallet's smartcash.conf file](https://smartcash.freshdesk.com/support/solutions/articles/35000038702-smartcash-conf-configuration-file).
 Please don't do this with your wallet running.

 ```
 txindex=1